elianiva/elianiva.github.io/src/post/how-i-remember-heijitsu/index.md

 Second one is Sunday (nichiyoubi).
 Similar to the first one, I take the **Sun** from **Sunday**.
 The 日 kanji means **Sun**.
 This one is the easiest one for me.
 Also, same as before, I also remember this **Su** from Babymetal.
 You might have guessed it.
 Yes, it has **Sun** background for the album cover.
 I mean, as long as it works, who cares ツ

 ### Tuesday (火曜日)
 Third one is Tuesday (kayoubi).
 I remember this as it is.
 The kanji **火** (hi) means **Fire**.
-For some reason I always think this phrase, "Tuesday is on fire".
+For some reason I always think this sentence, "Tuesday is on fire".
 I don't know why, but it is what it is.

 ### Wednesday (水曜日)
 Fourth one is Wednesday (suiyoubi).
 I take **Wed** from **Wednesday** and refer it as **Wet** because the kanji **水** means **Water**.
 Simple enough, nothing weird with this one.